A Hard Day: Reception

 The film debuted to stellar reviews at the 2014 Cannes Film Festival in the Director's Fortnight sidebar, where it was praised by critics as a well-made thriller with unrelenting suspense and flashes of humor.
 Upon its release in South Korea on May 29, 2014, at first it didn't attract much attention or hype, with a lackluster 80,000 ticket sales on its opening day.
 But through strong word of mouth from viewers, A Hard Day began an unexpectedly popular run at the box office, placing second place for four weeks behind Hollywood blockbusters X-Men: Days of Future Past and Edge of Tomorrow.
 It also outperformed other local noir thrillers with bigger stars, such as Man on High Heels and No Tears for the Dead.
 A Hard Day quickly reached its break-even point, garnering 1.6 million admissions 11 days after its release, and by its sixth week had drawn 3.08 million admissions.
 At the end of its run, A Hard Day had grossed US$24,171,936 from 3,450,305 tickets sold.

 Awards and nominations

 Remakes

-The film has been remade in China as Peace Breaker (2017), in the Philippines as A Hard Day (2021), in France as Restless (2022), and in Japan as Hard Days (2023).
+The film has been remade in China as Peace Breaker (2017), in the Philippines as A Hard Day with Dingdong Dantes and John Arcilla in 2021, in France as Restless (2022), and in Japan as Hard Days (2023).
+In 2020, Indian actor Shah Rukh Khan and his company Red Chillies Entertainment bought the rights to a Hindi-language remake of the film.
+A 26-chapter webtoon adaptation was exclusively serialized on Manta from September 18 to December 20, 2022.